davebulaval/notification/docs/source/index.rst

 :github_url: https://github.com/davebulaval/notification

 .. meta::
-   :description: Notification is a package to send notification from a python script.
+   :description: Notif is a package to send notification from a python script.
    :keywords: notification, python
    :author: David Beauchemin

 Notification
 ===============

-Notification is a easy to use package to send notification from a python script.
+Notif is a easy to use package to send notification from a python script.

 Use this package to send during or at the end of a python script a
     - Slack notification